pangwa/write-yourself-a-scheme-doc/docs/README.md

 This tutorial assumes that you have the latest DotNet Core runtime installed.
 The command "dotnet" should be available and in your path.

-The source code will be found at the [Write Your a Scheme in 48 Hours using F# repo](https://github.com/pangwa/write-yourself-a-scheme)
+The source code can found at the [Write Your a Scheme in 48 Hours using F# repo](https://github.com/pangwa/write-yourself-a-scheme).
+The main branch of this repo is a empty project to start with.
+The source code of each chapter can be found in the coresponding branch.